 While there are small adjustments to the HARP Rates for each scenario based on credit or Loan-to-Value, for example, the purpose of this program is to give responsible homeowners the opportunity to take advantage of the lowest mortgage rates in history.

-Lender’s appraisal requirements are changing on this topic every week as the program evolves and the submission guidelines are updated.
+Lender’s appraisal requirements continue to change and evolve as the submission guidelines are updated.

-See our PA HARP Frequently Asked Questions page for more details and explanations.
+See our HARP Frequently Asked Questions page for more details and explanations.

 “An operational complexity” that has previously stood in the way of allowing many people to refinance.